-The February 2020 World Database on Protected Areas (WDPA) is maintained by the United Nations Environment Programme-World Conservation Monitoring Centre and International Union for Conservation of Nature (UNEP-WCMC and IUCN, 2020), and downloaded from Protected Planet.
-As with prior versions of the WDPA, the 2020 release includes both points and polygon layers.
+The June 2021 World Database on Protected Areas (WDPA) maintained by United Nations Environment Programme-World Conservation Monitoring Centre and International Union for Conservation of Nature (UNEP-WCMC, 2021), and downloaded from Protected Planet.
+As with prior versions of the WDPA, the 2021 release includes both points and polygon layers.
 The protected areas represented by polygons, which provide the actual boundaries, are a subset of the protected areas represented by points.